lionheart1022/Bet-Game-API-Flask/README.md

 which may happen if token was issued before this endpoint was implemented.

 ### POST /federated_login
-Federated login via Facebook.
+Federated login via Facebook or Twitter.

 *Arguments*:

+ * `svc`: service to use, `facebook` or `twitter`.
+Defaults to `facebook` for compatibility.
- * `token`: Facebook auth token
+ * `token`: Facebook or Twitter auth token.
+	For twitter you should provide both token and secret divided by `:`:
+    `...?svc=twitter&token=ACCESS_TOKEN:ACCESS_SECRET` (replace with actual tokens)

-Token should be requested with `email` permission for server to be able to fetch user's email.
+For Facebook, token should be requested with `email` permission for server to be able to fetch user's email.

+Nickname will be assigned automatically according to Twitter/FB display name, avoiding any duplicates by adding a number.
+Later the user may wish to change nickname.

 This endpoint returns object identical to `POST /players` or `POST /players/<nick>/login`, depending on whether this player was already registered or not.